Financial Aid Dictionary: Top Terms Related to Grants, Work-study, and Student Loans

 What is a grant?

-A grant is a form of financial aid that provides funds to help pay for college or career school.
+A grant is a form of financial aid that provides funds to help pay for college, career school, or trade school.
 Grants are usually awarded to students based on their financial need.
 Unlike student loans, grants generally don’t need to be repaid.
-Grants can be offered by the federal government, your state government, your college or career school, or private or nonprofit organizations.
+Grants can be offered by the federal government, your state government, your school, or a private or nonprofit organization.
 To be considered for grants, do your research to find out their eligibility and application requirements, and make sure you submit a Free Application for Federal Student Aid (FAFSA®) form every year that you’re in school.

 What is an income-driven repayment (IDR) plan?

 An IDR plan is a type of student loan repayment plan that uses your income and family size to determine your monthly payment amount.
-There are four IDR plans available with different eligibility requirements and terms: Revised Pay As You Earn (REPAYE) Repayment Plan, Pay As You Earn (PAYE) Repayment Plan, Income-Based Repayment (IBR) Plan, and Income-Contingent Repayment (ICR) Plan.
+There are three IDR plans available with different eligibility requirements and terms: Saving on a Valuable Education (SAVE) Plan , Income-Based Repayment (IBR) Plan, and Income-Contingent Repayment (ICR) Plan.
 To compare all federal student loan repayment plans, use Loan Simulator.

 What is interest capitalization?

 Interest capitalization occurs when unpaid interest is added to a loan’s principal balance.
-This can increase the loan’s overall cost and your monthly payments because interest will grow on the principal balance.
+This can increase the loan’s overall cost and your monthly payments, because interest will grow on the new, larger principal balance.

 What are interest rates for student loans?